seanocat/docker-taiga/README.md

 > [taiga.io](https://taiga.io)

+# About this image

+This image is a slightly modified version from [benhutchins/docker-taiga](https://github.com/benhutchins/docker-taiga) in order to support taiga-events in SSL terminated reverse proxy environment.

 # How to use this image

+There is also an updated version of example project at [seanocat/docker-taiga-example](https://github.com/seanocat/docker-taiga-example).

+# Original README.md from [benhutchins/docker-taiga](https://github.com/benhutchins/docker-taiga)

 There is an example project available at [benhutchins/docker-taiga-example](https://github.com/benhutchins/docker-taiga-example) that provides base configuration files available for you to modify and allows you to easily install plugins.
 I recommend you clone this repo and modify the files, then use it's provided scripts to get started quickly.